-Google's Project Tango could turn out to be the biggest thing to happen to smartphone technology in years.
+Google's Project Tango could be the biggest thing to happen to smartphone technology in years.
 Here's why.

 When you think of Google and smartphones, you think of Android, right?
 But Google has its fingers in a number of smartphone technology pies, and one of the most exciting of those is Project Tango.
 It could transform the way you see the world – or at least, the way your smartphone sees it.